liferay-design/liferay.design/src/markdown/team/young-emily.md

 Keep snacks in your glove compartment.
 Kids are not the only ones who get hangry.

-### One thing you are getting better at?

-Playing the ukelele.

 ### If you weren't designing, what would you be doing?

 Perhaps something revolving around teaching kids.